 <Continue here for workflow and/or transport profiles:>

 Figure X.1-1 shows the actors and actor groupings directly involved in the RPM Profile and the relevant transactions between them in its various combinations.
-It is envisioned that the primary workflow is the four-module version where the Device Observation Source actor is one component, the Sensor Data Consumer and Clinical Data Source actor group is a second component, the Clinical Data Consumer and Content Creator actor group is a third component and the Content Consumer is the fourth component.
+It is envisioned that the primary workflow is the four-module version where the Device Observation Source actor is one component, the Sensor Data Consumer and Device Observation Reporter actor group is a second component, the Device Observation Consumer and Content Creator actor group is a third component and the Content Consumer is the fourth component.
 Alternative deployments of this profile that combine the above components such that the total number of transactions is reduced are also shown using boxes with thinner lines in Figure X.1-1.
 For the most part, costs and maintenance issues make the alternative deployments less attractive.
 However with the increased ubiquity of mobile devices, combining the Device Observation Source and Device Observation Reporter actors onto these mobile platforms is a likely development.

 Figure X.1-1: RPM Actor Diagram